garrandall/popular-music-data/tracks/dear-lady-twist-gary-u-s--bonds.md

 Darling, may I have
 The pleasure of having
 This next twist with you
-I dont know how to twist
+I don't know how to twist
-You dont know how to twist
+You don't know how to twist
 No, well, let me tell you

 Well now, there's a new dance